7 Common Materials and Their Melting Points: From Quartz to Aluminum

 • High-stakes optical components

-• Scientific instruments requiring precise measurements
+• Scientific instruments that need precise measurements

 Superior Optical Properties